EliasLMann/Sorting-Algorithm-Analysis/README.md

 In this project, I am comparing the execution time of 6 diffferent sorting algorithms: Selection Sort, Insertion Sort, Quick Sort, Heap Sort, Merge Sort, and Radix Sort.
 These algorithms are tested on datasets that are: randomly sorted integers, reverse sorted integers, randomly sorted integers where 20% percent of the data is unique, and a 30% randomly sorted integers.
 The algorithms are tested on datasets of all of the previously mentioned types, with dataset sizes of :10, 1000, 10000, 100000, and 1000000.
+I am also tesing a Handoff function where the beginning of the datasets are sorted using quick sort, then the last 50 elements are sorted using insertion sort.
+This is tested for all dataset types with sizes: 1000, 10000, 100000, and 1000000.
+This algorithm is compared to a standard quick sort algorithm.

 ## Analysis Report
 ### Randomly Sorted Data
 ![Random_Data_Table](https://user-images.githubusercontent.com/70070619/111926156-b195ea00-8a79-11eb-8366-8caa244f7216.png)